EVODiff: Entropy-aware Variance Optimized Diffusion Inference: Experiments

 \subsubsection{Conclusions}

-In this work, we propose \emph{EVODiff}, a novel entropy-aware variance optimized method that addresses the inference process of diffusion models, significantly improving both efficiency and image generation quality.
-Specifically, our work first establishes a principled, information-theoretic foundation that explains why data-prediction parameterization outperforms its noise counterpart and demonstrates how optimizing conditional variance reduces transition and reconstruction errors \emph{without relying on reference trajectories}.
+In this work, we propose \emph{EVODiff}, a novel inference-time refinement method based on entropy-aware variance optimization.
+It significantly improves both efficiency and generative quality without relying on reference trajectories.
+Specifically, our work first establishes a principled, information-theoretic foundation that explains why data-prediction parameterization outperforms its noisy counterpart and demonstrates how optimizing conditional variance reduces transition and reconstruction errors \emph{without relying on reference trajectories}.
 Building on these insights, EVODiff systematically reduces uncertainty in each denoising step, thereby accelerating convergence and significantly improving sample quality.
 Extensive experiments demonstrate EVODiff's effectiveness across diverse settings with SOTA performance: on CIFAR-10, it outperforms the DPM-Solver++ baseline by \emph{45.5\%} at 10 NFE (from \emph{5.10} to \emph{2.78} FID); on ImageNet-256, it reduces NFE cost by \emph{25\%} (from 20 to 15 NFE) while maintaining high-fidelity generation; on LSUN-Bedrooms, it achieves up to \emph{43.4\%} FID improvement over UniPC with \emph{5.3\%} faster generation; and for text-to-image generation with Stable-Diffusion models, it produces superior visual quality while preserving semantic alignment.
-Our work achieves SOTA performance and introduces a reference-free variance-controlled inference framework for generative models, with the potential to address key challenges in advanced generative tasks.
+Our method achieves SOTA results and establishes a reference-free, variance-controlled inference framework, effectively addressing the trade-off between sampling efficiency and generative quality.

 \paragraph{Limitations and Broader Impacts} A limitation of EVODiff is that it currently relies on the data-prediction parameterization for diffusion model inference.
 Additionally, leveraging information-theoretic principles to enhance inference efficiency and optimize information flow during the sampling process remains a promising direction for future research.
 While EVODiff improves both generation quality and efficiency, we acknowledge its dual-use nature, similar to that of other generative models.